The RFK Jr. Problem

 I mean, that's just

-to completely ignore the column called placebo, right?
+And he decided to completely ignore the column called placebo, right?
+Exactly.

-He decided to reach a conclusion about the vaccine by looking at, by
+He started to reach a conclusion about the vaccine by looking at, by

 fundamentally not just misinterpreting,